cenpa/freqfit/README.md

 ### config format

 Config files are `.yaml` files that contain several different dictionaries, described below.
 There are 4 primary dictionaries at the top level: `datasets`, `parameters`, `constraints`, and `options`.
+Note that the default value for options not explicitly provided is `False`.

 ```yaml
 datasets: # the collection of datasets